 Beneficiaries should consult with a lawyer before opting for cases like an executor not communicating with beneficiaries.
 An estate lawyer can help them evaluate whether court action is necessary and can guide them through the legal process.
 The court can order the executor to complete the administration of the estate and distribute the estate’s assets if the executor fails to act.

-In most cases, lawyers will offer mediation and arbitration in order to settle legal disputes without the court’s presence.
+In most cases, lawyers will offer mediation and arbitration in order to settle legal disputes such as an executor not communicating with beneficiaries.
 This way, the Will can proceed to the probate phase.

 What is Probate?